rust-lang/mdBook/book-example/src/cli/test.md

 #### --dest-dir

 The `--dest-dir` (`-d`) option allows you to change the output directory for the book.
-If not specified it will default to the value of the `build.build-dir` key in `book.toml`, or to `./book` relative to the book's root directory.
+Relative paths are interpreted relative to the book's root directory.
+If not specified it will default to the value of the `build.build-dir` key in `book.toml`, or to `./book`.